 It’s through this Man of Sorrows, who’s acquainted with grief, that God demonstrated his saving mercy, purchasing the salvation of all the elect, which includes both Jews and Samaritans, and some of us Gentiles as well.

 Wow!
 “Good thing we didn’t nuke the village!”
-The sovereignty of God—there’s no way, though, that their misguided zeal could thwart his will.
-The mercy of Christ—whom God sent to show mercy—it’s a God-like mercy.
-It’s firm, it’s kind, and it’s meek.
+In the sovereignty of God, there’s no way, though, that their misguided zeal could thwart his will.
+Christ, whom God sent to show mercy, it’s a God-like mercy that’s firm and kind and meek.
 And that mercy triumphed over judgment.

 Grace Church, can we do that together?
-Can we do that together, here in our city, in our region—becoming God’s missionaries of mercy to our city, region, state, beyond?
-I pray we do that and carry out his mission of mercy.
+Can we do that together, here in our city, in our region, becoming God’s missionaries of mercy to our city, region, state, beyond?
+I pray we do that, carry out our mission of mercy.
 Let’s pray.

 We ask for your help, Father, to, to do that’s, to do what is humanly impossible to do.
 The Samaritans rejected Christ, and it was in their nature to do so because they didn’t believe.
 James and John wanted to burn up the Samaritan village.
 It was their natural inclination based on rejection and insult.